DRGN-DRC/20XX-HACK-PACK/Installer Package Files/ReadMe and MD5s.txt

 	  Step 2
 	==========

-To create your copy of 20XX, you need to start with a vanilla (original/unmodified) NTSC version 1.02 copy of Melee OR the previous 20XX HP release (e.g. if this is for building version 5.0.1, you may use 20XX version 5.0.0).
+To create a copy of 20XX, you need to have a vanilla (original/unmodified) NTSC version 1.02 copy of Melee.
+This is copyrighted, so you'll have to get this on your own!

 If you don't know what version your vanilla ISO is, or need to convert it to a different version, see here: http://smashboards.com/threads/ssbm-version-converter-patcher-32-bit-beta-released.295223/page-2#post-20195941